What payment options are available?

-When an item becomes available for sale to the public, if only one person is present for the item when the doors open for business, it will be sold at its marked price.
-If two or more people are present when the doors open for business, the item will be auctioned to the highest bidder with the price marked as the minimum acceptable bid.
-When an item is to be auctioned to the highest bidder, customers, arriving after the doors open for business, on the public sale date, will not be allowed to participate in the auction.
-The item is reserved for those present when the doors open for business.
+When an item becomes available for sale to the public, if only one person is present (lined up at the public entrance door) for the item when the doors open for business, it will be sold at its marked price.
+If two or more people are present (lined up at the public entrance door), for the same item, when the doors open for business, the item will be auctioned to the highest bidder with the price marked as the minimum acceptable bid.
+When an item is to be auctioned to the highest bidder, customers, arriving after the doors open for business (not lined up at the public entrance door), on the public sale date, will not be allowed to participate in the auction.
+The item is reserved for those present (lined up at the public entrance door) when the doors open for business.
 If no one is present when the doors open for business, the item will be sold on a “first come, first serve” basis.

 If the Public Sale Date is marked for a date the University Surplus & Salvage Department is closed, the Public Sale Date becomes the next open business day.
 Bid items will have a bid document explaining the terms and conditions for those items.

 Is the surplus property guaranteed?